nlyu1/nlyu1.github.io/_publications/2024-09-12-fermionic-gaussian-testing.md

 citation:
 ---

-Recent works in quantum computation has recognized that Gaussianity is key to the classical simulation of quantum systems.
+Recent works in quantum computation have recognized that Gaussianity is key to the classical simulation of quantum systems.
 This is supported by two celebrated results:

 1. The <u>Gottesmann-Knill theorem</u>: classical simulation of discrete bosonic Gaussian circuits.
 Stabilizer states can be viewed as discrete bosonic Gaussian states and Clifford unitaries Gaussian unitaries.
     - Discrete bosonic Gaussian computation corresponds to the mathematical structure of *abelian (sub)groups*.